UTKARSHBHA/EduVista/readme.md

 python manage.py startapp bank

-### Installation

-1. Install the required packages: pip install -r requirements.txt
+5. Install the required packages: pip install -r requirements.txt

-2. Apply migrations:
+6. Apply migrations:
 python manage.py migrate

-3. Run the development server: python manage.py runserver
+7. Run the development server: python manage.py runserver

+### Frontend Setup

+1. Navigate to the frontend directory: cd ui/question-bank-ui

+2. Install Angular CLI globally (if not already installed): npm install -g @angular/cli

+3. Install project dependencies: npm install

+4. Run the Angular development server: ng serve

+5. Navigate to `http://localhost:4200/` in your browser to view the application.

+## Running the Application

+To run the application, you need to start both the backend and frontend servers.
+Follow the instructions in the [Setup](#setup) section to start each server.

+## Contributing

+Contributions are welcome!
+Please read the [contributing guidelines](CONTRIBUTING.md) before getting started.